luungockhang/luungockhang/README.md

 Personal GitHub account for school projects.
-At the moment I am enrolling in second diploma program at a local university.\n I am learning to code in C# and HTML and open to opportunities to learn new things.\n Should you want to reach out, please contact me via Discord - Kangaroo#1448.
+At the moment I am enrolling in second diploma program at a local university.

+I am learning to code in C# and HTML and open to opportunities to learn new things.

+Should you want to reach out, please contact me via Discord - Kangaroo#1448.

 <!---